alfarodeprado/bo-ena/README.md

 # bo-ena - ENA submission tool for plastid biosamples, sequences and annotations

-A simple program to submit biosample metadata (biosample), sequences (Experiment + Run) and assemblies or annotations (Analysis) to ENA, using simple python scripts and Webin-CLI.
+A simple program to submit biosample metadata (Biosample), sequences (Experiment + Run) and assemblies or annotations (Analysis) to ENA, using simple python scripts and Webin-CLI.

 ## Folder structure